-As the effects of climate change and sea level rise exacerbate the frequency and severity of flooding, highway service disruptions are expected to increase.
-The Hawai'i Climate Change Mitigation and Adaptation Commission's SLR-XA boundary delineates the statewide footprint where passive flooding, annual high-wave flooding, and coastal erosion have been modeled for the 0.5-foot, 1.1-foot, 2.0-foot, and 3.2-foot sea level rise scenarios.
-Unless otherwise noted, references to the SLR-XA boundary throughout project documentation describe the 3.2-foot sea level rise scenario, which is consistent with the recommendations of the Hawai'i Climate Change Mitigation and Adaptation Commission.
-11 Areas and assets within the 3.2-foot SLR-XA boundary, including Honoapi'ilani Highway, are considered exposed and potentially vulnerable to sea level rise.
+The SLR-XA boundary delineates the statewide footprint where passive flooding, annual high-wave flooding, and coastal erosion have been modeled for the 0.5-foot, 1.1-foot, 2.0-foot, and 3.2-foot sea level rise scenarios.
+Unless otherwise noted, references to the SLR-XA boundary throughout project documentation describe the 3.2-foot sea level rise scenario.
+Based on State of Hawaii guidance and policy (as noted above), areas and assets within the 3.2-foot SLR-XA boundary, including Honoapi'ilani Highway, are considered exposed and potentially vulnerable to sea level rise and are used to identify critical infrastructure needs.